pydantic/pydantic/changes/1126-koxudaxi.md

-Fix `EmailStr` for Cython when used in Linux to accept instances of `EmailStr`
+Fix `EmailStr` and `NameEmail` to accept instances of themselves in cython.